IE 11 is not supported. For an optimal experience visit our site on another browser.

 Wait, what exactly is dandruff?

 You may know this condition as one that commonly affects the scalp, but dandruff can also occur in eyebrows, chest hair, the groin area or armpits.
-It causes the skin of the scalp to become itchy; the scalp then starts to shed flakes of dead skin shortly after.
+It causes the skin of the scalp to become itchy; the scalp then starts to shed flakes of dead skin cells shortly after.

 Those flakes are a result of a normal process going into overdrive.
 It's natural for your skin to constantly replace its cells, pushing old ones outward to where they die and flake off.
 These flakes are typically small and unnoticeable — but dandruff causes skin cells to replace themselves more rapidly than they would during a normal cycle.
 Read: oily, larger clumps that can become visible.